geotools/geotools/docs/user/library/main/geometry.rst

   Although the entire library is not using ISO Geometry yet; this does not prevent you from going there in your own application.
   Just be sure to include one of the module mentioned above before you start.

-* What is ``TransfiniteSet``

-  A ``TransfiniteSet`` is the same thing as a JTS Geometry near as I can tell.

-  From email - thanks Sunburned Surveyor and Bryce:

-    I'm a little confused about the purpose of ``TransfiniteSet``.
-Either this class is a little too abstract for my purposes or I need more explanation in the Javadoc comments. :]

-    I don't think so. ``TransfiniteSet`` is JTS.
-It just uses some different terminology (from set theory).
-A circle is what?
-The set of all points exactly radius "r" from a center point.
-    If you ask ``circle.contains(pointA)``, you'll get a ``true`` if and only if ``pointA`` is exactly ``circle.radius`` away from ``circle.center``.

-    A curve is the set of all points which lie along the curve.
-"Is ``pointA`` on the curve?" is exactly the same as asking ``curve.contains(pointA)``?
-Same thing different words.

-    19107 was written by math geeks.

 ISO Geometry from WKT
 ^^^^^^^^^^^^^^^^^^^^^